DBJDBJ/dbj.cond/ReadMe.md

 (c) 2009-2013 .. and beyond, by dbj
  Licensed under the MIT (MIT-LICENSE.txt)

+ An conditional coding abstraction inspired with [LISP (cond ... ) and (case ...)](http://www.n-a-n-o.com/lisp/cmucl-tutorials/LISP-tutorial-17.html) statements.
- Inspired with LISP (cond ... ).
-Provides very clean conditional code with no if/else cascades and with no switch().
+ Non-trival conditional logic, but still clean code with no complex if/else cascades and with no switch().
 Call syntax:
  ```javascript
        dbj.cond( input_val,
 	             chechk_val_1, outcome_1,